How To Post To A Facebook Page As "Yourself" When You Are A Page Administrator

 The Bad News

 One dilemma of having to use this approach is that when your message posts on the Page you administer, there is no chance for someone to comment on it.
 Instead, they will have to click “View Post” in order to leave a comment on your personal profile page.
+Also, this solution does not allow you to reply to fan comments.
+To do this, a second account is required in some capacity.

 Creating A Second Account Solution